INTERVIEW 2024.5.25

 Q, How do you want to contribute to the team with the upcoming league, Levain Cup, and Emperor's Cup matches?

-During the period when I was away from the team, it coincided with a busy schedule and caused inconvenience.
-To make up for the lost time and bring positive elements to the team, I will do my best.
-Gamba Osaka has a strong attacking lineup, including new foreign players.
-With the contributions of players like Usami and those in good form, I believe it is a high-level team both in attack and defense.
-However, we just need to focus on playing our own football and go for the win.
+A, the period I was away from the team coincided with a stretch of consecutive matches, which caused some inconvenience.
+Because of that, I will work to make up for the lost time and bring positive elements to the team.
+Gamba Osaka, including their newly signed foreign players, gives the impression of having a strong attacking lineup.
+With the performances of players like Usami and others in good form, I think they are a high-level team both offensively and defensively.
+However, first and foremost, we just need to play our own football and aim for victory.